panavrin/livewriting/README.md

 Demo is available at http://www.echobin.com/?aid=aboutechobin

 Please contact snaglee@umich.edu for more detail.

 # history

+0.2.0 (Feb.
+22 2016)
+* Ace editor extended.
+* Time Navigation Bar (for ace editor) is added.

 0.1.0 (Sep.
 16 2015)
 * Textarea Ctrl/Cmd key fixed
 * Safari Keystroke difference handled. (when command key is pressed)
 * Codemirror as a main editor (instead of textarea)